 When a tire “sounds” different, you need to verify the pressure level with a pressure gauge.
-NOTE: Only check the tire pressure with a gauge once a day, ideally in the morning.
+Keep in mind that you should only check the tire pressure with a gauge once daily, ideally in the morning.
 Each time you use a gauge, you release a little pressure, which can cause problems down the road.

-Being able to see well around your truck at night can literally be a lifesaver.
-You need to have a large, bright light, but you also want backups if the batteries die, or one flashlight goes missing.
-Even better: Add an LED headlamp you can wear on your head to free up your hands.
+Being able to see well around your truck at night can be a lifesaver.
+You need a large, bright light, plus backups if the batteries die or one flashlight goes missing.
+Even better, you can add an LED headlamp you can wear on your head to free up your hands.

 17. Jumper cables

 A dead battery can create huge delays.
-Always have jumper cables with you.
-But make sure they’re good quality, heavy-duty cables that will work for your particular truck.
+Truck drivers should always carry jumper cables.
+Make sure they’re good quality, heavy-duty cables that will work for your particular truck.
 Cheap cables often don’t hold up when you need them the most.